Apr 26, 2015

 One of the methods that can help with education, training, coaching, business and stress management is called NLP (Neuro-Linguistic Programming).
 Developed by John Grinder and Richard Bandler.

 NLP stands for Neuro-Linguistic Programming which is a fancy way of saying 'what words and methods you should use in helping people deal with psychological challenges'.
 Essentially NLP consists of 2 separate models of how to use language when doing psychotherapy - then the tools were taken and applied to advertising, sales and even education!
 Why?
 Because NLP explains the structure of language and with it provides tools with which we can focus our minds on perspectives that are useful.
-[Such as how we organize our five senses to filter information. (the five senses are taste, smell, sight, touch and hearing)]

 A Short History of NLP